 \section{Feasible solution of the primal LP}

-The goal of this section is to show the existence of a feasible solution of the primal LP~\eqref{eq:LPprimalCodes} whose objective function value equals the stated LP optimum in Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp} for the affine $q$-analogs $\bil$, $\her$, $\alt$, and for the ordinary $q$-analogs $\qjohnson$, $\hermitianpol{2n-1}$, $\hyperbolichalf$.
+The goal of this section is to derive a feasible solution of the primal LP~\eqref{eq:LPprimalCodes} whose objective function value equals the stated LP optimum in Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp} for the affine $q$-analogs $\bil$, $\her$, $\alt$, and for the ordinary $q$-analogs $\qjohnson$, $\hermitianpol{2n-1}$, $\hyperbolichalf$.
 The strategy is to first compute the inner and dual distribution of a code whose size equals the respective stated LP optimum in Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}.
-Afterwards, we will show that these distributions are nonnegative and therefore, the inner distribution $(A_i)$ is a feasible solution of the primal LP~\eqref{eq:LPprimalCodes} such that its objective function value---the sum of the entries~$A_i$---is precisely the stated LP optimum in Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}.This is done in Section~\ref{subsec:feassol_primalLP_affine} and~\ref{subsec:feassol_primalLP_ordinaryq} for the affine and ordinary $q$-analogs, respectively, where $d$ is required to be odd for $\her$ and $\hermitianpol{2n-1}$.
-The case where $d$ is even in the latter two association schemes is treated separately in Section~\ref{subsec:feassol_primalLP_Hermat} and~\ref{subsec:feassol_primalLP_Hermpol}.
+Afterwards, we will show that these distributions are nonnegative and therefore, the inner distribution $(A_i)$ is a feasible solution of the primal LP~\eqref{eq:LPprimalCodes} such that its objective function value---the sum of the entries~$A_i$---is precisely the stated LP optimum in Theorem~\ref{thm:LPopt_matrix_qJohn_herm_hyp}.
+This is done in Section~\ref{subsec:feassol_primalLP_affine} and~\ref{subsec:feassol_primalLP_ordinaryq} for the affine and ordinary $q$-analogs, respectively, where $d$ is required to be odd for $\her$ and $\hermitianpol{2n-1}$.
+The case where $d$ is even in the latter two association schemes has to be treated separately in Section~\ref{subsec:feassol_primalLP_Hermat} and~\ref{subsec:feassol_primalLP_Hermpol}.